 When I serve this chowder recipe, I like to keep the sides simple because seafood chowder is pretty much a complete meal — it has plenty of protein (shrimp & cod), loads of veggies, and carbs.

 Seafood chowder is a great make-ahead meal!
-Leftovers keep well in the fridge and you can enjoy piping hot bowls of seafood soup for lunch for the next several days without having to do any additional cooking!
+Leftovers keep well in the fridge and you can enjoy piping hot bowls for lunch for the next several days without having to do any additional cooking!

-Storing leftovers.
-Let the seafood chowder cool completely and place it in airtight containers in the refrigerator for up to about 4 days.
+• Storing leftovers.
+Let leftovers cool completely, and place them in airtight containers in the refrigerator for up to about 4 days.
 Simply rewarm in the microwave or on the stovetop until heated through.

 Looking for more delicious soup recipes?
 Here’s some family favs:

 If you try this creamy seafood chowder, let me know!
 Leave a comment and if your family loves it as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
-It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.

-Seafood Chowder served in white bowls with a spoon
+Seafood chowder in a white bowl with a spoon.

 Print Recipe Pin Recipe